red-kangaroo/RGLK/README.md

    / | \       / | \
   1  2  3     b  j  n

- 5  .         wait a turn
+ 5  or  .     wait a turn
 ```

 General: